-The data maintained by our program are collected through several mechanisms.
+The data maintained by our programme are collected through several mechanisms.
 Third-party audits against ASC standards by conformity assessment bodies develop audit reports, which are shared publicly on our website.
 Producers provide data for these reports that detail species produced, numbers of farm sites within a Unit of Certification, harvested product volumes from the previous calendar year, and farm performance during that production cycle related to environmental and social indicators.
 Only data from final audit reports are applied.
-These data are used to verify farm compliance against the requirements within our standards and to monitor and evaluate our program’s performance.
+These data are used to verify farm compliance against the requirements within our standards and to monitor and evaluate our programme’s performance.

 The certification volumes reported here represents the cumulative harvested production volume as reported to ASC in that month for all valid certificates (not monthly production volume).
-The total volume fluctuates from month to month as farms enter and leave the ASC Program or adjustments from particular farm sites are received through surveillance audits.
+The total volume fluctuates from month to month as farms enter and leave the ASC Programme or adjustments from particular farm sites are received through surveillance audits.

-Organizations within the supply chain that place ASC labels on their packaging adhere to the terms of logo license agreements.
+Organisations within the supply chain that place ASC labels on their packaging adhere to the terms of logo license agreements.
 These agreements provide data on which product types are available across the various markets and when products are internal to the supply chain or consumer facing, and whether those products are active in the marketplace.

 Product numbers are based on active (in market) consumer-facing (to the consumer available) products that bear the ASC label.
 ASC-MSC certified seaweed products are not presently represented in the product counts, but certified farm sites and production volumes for seaweed are included.